Cosmological Backgrounds of Gravitational Waves: Acknowledgments

 \section{Acknowledgments}

 CC greatest thank goes to Jean-Fran\c{c}ois Dufaux, with whom this project was initially started.
 We are very grateful to our collaborators from the LISA Cosmology Working Group for the work developed within the group, some of which is reviewed in this manuscript.
-We thank Germano Nardini for corrections to section \ref{sec:FOPT}, and Nicola Tamanini for his contribution to section \ref{subsec:GWcurved}.
-We acknowledge discussions with Michele Maggiore on section \ref{sec:CMB}.
+We thank Pierre Auclair for contributing to section \ref{sec:EvolTensInf}, Oliver Gould for a general revision of the manuscript, Germano Nardini for corrections to section \ref{sec:FOPT}, and Nicola Tamanini for his contribution to section \ref{subsec:GWcurved}.
+We acknowledge discussions with Michele Maggiore on section \ref{sec:CMB}, and with Chris Byrnes on section \ref{sec:SecGWScal}.